Go directly to: Hidden Commander shortcuts

 Press and hold the seek switch to evaluate the playback of the current song as “Dislike”.

 Hidden Commander shortcuts

-The menus that your dealership technicians access to diagnose your Infotainment system or to update the firmware can also be invoked with the Commander buttons, however I suggest all you do is just scroll through seeing what all the options are without actually selecting them (you can brick the system if you mess around with these options).
+The menus that your dealership technicians access to diagnose your Infotainment system or to update the system’s firmware, can also be invoked with the Commander buttons, however I suggest all you do is just scroll through seeing what all the options are without actually selecting them, especially those noted “Do not operate because item is for manufacturer use” (you can brick the system if you mess around with these options).

 Diagnostics Menu <#diag>